2085020/formacion-redis/README.md

 Index
 =====
 1- What is redis?

-2-
+2- Make queries in command line mode

-3- Make queries in command line mode
+3- PHP in action with redis

-4- PHP in action
+4- Exercices

 Requirements
 ============

-1- Redis server
+1- Redis server / redis client
 2- Git
 3- Composer